nicholaswile/My-Unity-Surfaces-and-Fractals/README.md

 # My Unity Surfaces and Fractals
 Various C#/HLSL samples for Unity with a focus on comparing different ways to render geometry and the variations in performance.
 Includes my implementations of Jasper Flick's demos on compute shaders, Unity Jobs, and organic variety from <a href="https://catlikecoding.com/">Catlike Coding</a>.
-My code may serve as a reference for learners who want to have the final source code to compare their own project to.
+My implementation may serve as a reference for learners to compare their own project to.
 My code works with Unity 2021, and I use the default standard render pipeline.
 To use with URP, the shaders must be convereted to ShaderGraph.

 <!--
 <img src="screenshots/Unity_Ripple.gif">